 /Library/Developer/CommandLineTools/usr/bin/gcc

-If Xcode.app is installed, the response is:
+If Xcode.app is installed, the response would be:

 /Applications/Xcode.app/Contents/Developer/usr/bin/gcc